infopark/scrivito_advanced_editors/README.md

 ### <a id="color_picker"></a>Color Picker

-First, you have to activate the Editor in your editor selection.
+First, activate the editor in your editor selection callback:

 ```ruby
 scrivito.select_editor(function(element, editor) {